YePererva/type_c_adapter/README.md

 The only two things I would like to improove in these PCB are:

 - to find pin-to-pin compatible USB Type C connector with water-proof housing
-- havin extra the PCB mounting bracket (like the availble with M2 screws)
+- having extra the PCB mounting bracket (like the availble with M2 screws)
+- modify the pin-headers to castelated holes

 ## Inspirations